Abbas-Seifossadat/Advanced-CV-Tasks/README.md

 The implementation utilizes Google Earth Engine (GEE) and Landsat 8 satellite imagery to perform these calculations and generate visual outputs.

+### 5. YOLOv12 Object Detection Notebooks
+This section explores advanced object detection using YOLOv12.
+It includes two notebooks focused on inference and training:

+- **Notebook 1 – Inference and Visualization:**
+  Evaluates YOLOv12-small, medium, and large models on a sample image.
+It compares runtime performance and visualizes results using bounding boxes and labels, including filtering for specific classes (e.g., person).
+This serves as a performance benchmark and inference demonstration.

+- **Notebook 2 – Training on Car Components Dataset:**
+  Provides a full pipeline for fine-tuning YOLOv12 on a Roboflow car components dataset.
+It covers:
+  - Dataset inspection and annotation visualization
+  - Albumentations-based data augmentation
+  - Training and evaluation of `yolov12l.pt`
+  - Real-world deployment on images of Iranian cars

 ## Contributing

 Contributions to improve the implementations are welcome.
 Please feel free to submit pull requests or create issues for any bugs or improvements.